CommonJS Module Resolution

 }

-Other condition names include "node" (Node.js environment), "browser" (ignored by Node, used by bundlers), and "development" / "production" (custom, opt-in via -conditions flag).
-You can define arbitrary condition names, but they won't be recognized unless the consumer knows about them.
+Other condition names include "node" for the Node environment, "browser" for bundlers, and custom names such as "development" or "production" when they are enabled with --conditions or -C. You can define arbitrary condition names, but they have no effect unless the consumer knows to activate or interpret them.

-Condition evaluation order matters.
-Node walks the conditions object top to bottom and picks the first match.
-So putting "default" before "require" means "require" never matches - "default" catches everything first.
+Condition evaluation follows object order.
+Node walks the conditions object from top to bottom and picks the first matching key.
+If "default" appears before "require", the "require" branch is never reached because "default" matches first.
+The same ordering rule applies to "module-sync", custom conditions, and nested condition objects.

 Starting in Node 12.20, "exports" supports wildcard patterns: